cockroachdb/docs/src/current/v24.2/changefeeds-on-tables-with-column-families.md

 - Creating a changefeed with [CDC queries]({% link {{ page.version.version }}/cdc-queries.md %}) is not supported on tables with more than one column family.
 - When you create a changefeed on a table with more than one column family, the changefeed will emit messages per column family in separate streams.
 As a result, [changefeed messages]({% link {{ page.version.version }}/changefeed-messages.md %}) for different column families will arrive at the [sink]({% link {{ page.version.version }}/changefeed-sinks.md %}) under separate topics.
 For more details, refer to [Message format](#message-format).

-For examples of starting changefeeds on tables with column families, see the following examples for Enterprise and Core changefeeds.
+For examples of starting changefeeds on tables with column families, see the following examples for Enterprise and basic changefeeds.

 <div class="filters clearfix">
   <button class="filter-button" data-scope="enterprise">Enterprise Changefeeds</button>
-  <button class="filter-button" data-scope="core">Core Changefeeds</button>
+  <button class="filter-button" data-scope="core">Basic Changefeeds</button>
 </div>

 <section class="filter-content" markdown="1" data-scope="enterprise">